 Richard Harrington announced policies in a speech to the Nuclear Industries Association Conference on 7 December 2017 as the first steps to help achieve this potential.

-Advanced Nuclear Technologies encompasses Small Modular Reactors (SMR) - the term used to describe a wide range of nuclear reactor technologies under development, including smaller reactors (sometimes known as Small Modular Reactors or SMRs).
-The common attributes they share are that they are smaller than conventional nuclear power station reactors and are designed so that much of the plant can be fabricated in a factory environment and transported to site, reducing construction risk and making them less capital-intensive.
+Advanced nuclear technologies encompass a wide range of nuclear reactor technologies under development, including smaller reactors (sometimes known as Small Modular Reactors or SMRs).
+The common attributes that these technologies share is that they are smaller than conventional nuclear power station reactors and are designed so that much of the plant can be fabricated in a factory environment and transported to site, reducing construction risk and making them less capital-intensive.

-- Generation III water-cooled small modular reactors, which are similar to existing nuclear power station reactors but on a smaller scale
+- Generation III water-cooled Small Modular Reactors (SMRs), which are similar to existing nuclear power station reactors but on a smaller scale

-- Generation IV advanced modular reactors, which use novel cooling systems or fuels to offer new functionality (such as industrial process heat) and potentially a step change reduction in costs
+- Generation IV and beyond Advanced Modular Reactors (AMRs), which use novel cooling systems or fuels to offer new functionality (such as industrial process heat) and potentially a step change reduction in costs

 Given this breadth, government believes that “SMR”, as commonly understood, is too narrow a description for technologies coming forward after the current generation of nuclear power stations.
 Instead government considers this to be the “Advanced Nuclear” market.

 1. Contact us

 The UK has consistently been a world leader in nuclear technology and has been at the forefront of many new developments.
 We have a wealth of expertise and experience both in our national laboratories, Catapults and research centres, and in the wider UK nuclear industry and supply chain.